woonsanko/hippo-cas-integration-demo/README.md

       (This document has brief explanations about the role of custom security providers.)
     - https://issues.onehippo.com/browse/CMS7-8085
     - https://issues.onehippo.com/browse/REPO-996
-    - https://issues.onehippo.com/browse/CMS7-8069 (In advanced case, you might want to customize the default logout behavior as well.)
+    - https://issues.onehippo.com/browse/CMS7-8069 (In advanced cases, you might want to customize the default logout behavior as well.)

 Prerequisites